 Fun Fact: Cockatiels are very talented whistlers, learning to mimic many songs.

 |Suitable for:||Large families, busy households|

-They are a little saucy from time to time—being very particular and somewhat moody (especially with strangers).
-But most of the time, they’re outgoing and curious birds who love participating in all the action around the house.
+They are a little saucy from time to time, being very particular and somewhat moody (especially with strangers).
+But most of the time, they’re outgoing and curious birds that love participating in all the action around the house.

 Conures might be the chihuahua of the bird world, but they will warm your heart with their love and affection.

 Fun Fact: There are over 100 different species in the conure family, making them one of the most versatile breeds.